 Ladysmith council is on the verge of finalizing its grant-in-aid outgoings to local not-for-profit organizations.

-At last Monday’s regular council meeting at city hall, the mayor and council went through a first round of what they believed to be reasonable grant allocation.
+At the March 3 regular council meeting at City Hall, the mayor and council went through a first round of what they believed to be reasonable grant allocation.

 “The funding comes from taxpayers,” said council’s director of finance Erin Anderson at the meeting.
 “The purpose is to assist projects through financial assistance.”